core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Note that this also applies when, with no ongoing traditional observations on the target resource, the server receives a registration request from a first client and decides to start a group observation on the target resource.

-In a particular setup, the information typically specified in the 'tp_info' parameter of the informative response can be preconfigured on the server and the clients.
-For example, the destination multicast address and port number where to send multicast notifications for a group observation, as well as the associated Token value to use, can be set aside for particular tasks (e.g., enforcing observations of a specific resource).
-Alternative mechanisms can rely on using some bytes from the hash of the observation request as the last bytes of the multicast address or as part of the Token value.

-In such a particular setup, the client may also have an early knowledge of the phantom request, i.e., it will be possible for the server to safely omit the parameter 'ph_req' from the informative response to the observation request (see above).
-In this case, the client can include a No-Response option {{RFC7967}} with value 16 in its observation request, which results in the server suppressing the informative response.
-As a consequence, the observation request only informs the server that there is one additional client interested to take part in the group observation.
-This still helps the server to assess the current number of clients interested in a group observation (e.g., by using the method defined in {{sec-rough-counting}}), which in turn can play a role in deciding to cancel the group observation.

 ### Encoding of Transport-Specific Message Information  ### {#sssec-transport-specific-encoding}

 \[ This encoding might be replaced by CRIs {{?I-D.ietf-core-href}} in a later version of this document. \]